actionml/docs.actionml.com/h_ur_input.md

 This event might be sent when the user clicked on the "electronics" category or perhaps purchased an item that was in the "electronics" category.
 Note again that the "targetEntityType" is always "item".

-## Property Change Events
+## Set or Change Item Properties

 Certain Event Names are reserved for special purposes that apply to any Engine attached to Harness.
-Theses apply to the UR to create, update, or delete Item Properties.
-They will always be targeted at item-ids.
+Theses are used by the UR to create, update, or delete Item Properties.
+They will always be targeted at item-ids and have the side-effect of creating an item object in the store.

 To attach properties to items use a `"$set"` event like this: